Bukchon Hanok Village Seoul Guide: Official Visitor Hours & Quiet Routes (2026)

 Gyeongbokgung Palace (5 min walk west)

 Gyeongbokgung opens at 9 AM.
 Do Bukchon at 7:30 AM, then walk down to the palace for the 10 AM changing-of-the-guard ceremony.
-If you’re in hanbok, entry is free; otherwise it’s ₩3,000.
+If you’re in hanbok, entry is free; otherwise it’s β‚©3,000.

 Samcheong-dong Cafe Street (immediately west of Bukchon)

 A stretch of indie cafes and small galleries running south from the village.
 Good for a late breakfast after your early Bukchon visit.
 Look for our Seoul cafes spring guide for specific recommendations.
+If you are visiting in June, July, or August, cool down afterward with the best bingsu Seoul summer 2026 guide.

 Changdeokgung Palace (10 min walk east)